Cluster Forests: Theoretical Analysis

 There has been relatively little theoretical work on spectral clustering; exceptions include \cite{AzarFiat2001, NgJordan2002, KannanVempala2004, VempalaWang2004, NadlerDiffusion2005, AchlioptasMcSherry2005, LuxburgBelkin2008}.
 Here we analyze the mis-clustering rate for symmetrically normalized spectral clustering.
 For simplicity we consider the case of two clusters under a perturbation model.

 Assume that the similarity (affinity) matrix can be written as

 where

-and $\varepsilon=(\varepsilon_{ij})_1^n$ is a symmetric random matrix such that $\mathbb{E}\varepsilon_{ij}=0$.
+and $\varepsilon=(\varepsilon_{ij})_1^n$ is a symmetric random matrix with $\mathbb{E}\varepsilon_{ij}=0$.
 Here $n_1$ and $n_2$ are the size of the two clusters.
 Let $n_{2}=\gamma n_{1}$ and $n=n_{1}+n_{2}$.
 Without loss of generality, assume $\gamma \leq 1$.
 Similar models have been studied in earlier work; see, for instance, \cite{HollandLL1983, NowickiSnijders2001, AiroldiBFX2008, BickelChen2009}.
 Our focus is different; we aim at the mis-clustering rate due to perturbation.
-Such a model is appropriate for modeling the similarity (affinity) matrix produced by CF. For example, Figure~\ref{figure:affMatSoybean} shows the affinity matrix produced by CF on the Soybean dataset [5]; this matrix is nearly block-diagonal with each block corresponding to data points from the same cluster (there are totally $4$ of them) and the off-diagonal elements are mostly ''close" to $0$.
-Thus a perturbation model as \eqref{eq:perturbModel} is a ''good" approximation to the similarity matrix produced by CF and allows us to gain insights into the nature of CF.
+Such a model is appropriate for modeling the similarity (affinity) matrix produced by CF. For example, Figure~\ref{figure:affMatSoybean} shows the affinity matrix produced by CF on the Soybean data \cite{UCI}; this matrix is nearly block-diagonal with each block corresponding to data points from the same cluster (there are four of them in total) and the off-diagonal elements are mostly close to zero.
+Thus a perturbation model such as \eqref{eq:perturbModel} is a good approximation to the similarity matrix produced by CF and can potentially allow us to gain insights into the nature of CF.

 Let $\mathcal{M}$ be the mis-clustering rate, i.e., the proportion of data points assigned to a wrong cluster (i.e., $h(X) \neq \Delta$).
 Theorem~\ref{thm:Ncut} characterizes the expected value of $\mathcal{M}$ under perturbation model \eqref{eq:perturbModel}.